paulkarpenko/us-code-ui/uscode/title-20-education/chapter-055-education-of-the-deaf.md

     (iii) another unusual occurrence or exigent circumstance.

-**(e) Investment and expenditure flexibility** The corpus associated with a Federal payment (and its non-Federal match) made to the Federal endowment fund of the University or NTID shall not be subject to the investment limitations of subsection (c)(1) of this section after 10 fiscal years following the fiscal year in which the funds are matched, and the income generated from such corpus after the tenth fiscal year described in this subsection shall not be subject to such investment limitations or to the withdrawal and expenditure limitations of subsection (d)(3) of this section.
+**(e) Investment and expenditure flexibility** The corpus associated with a Federal payment (and its non-Federal match) made to the Federal endowment fund of the University or NTID shall not be subject to the investment limitations of subsection (c)(1) after 10 fiscal years following the fiscal year in which the funds are matched, and the income generated from such corpus after the tenth fiscal year described in this subsection shall not be subject to such investment limitations or to the withdrawal and expenditure limitations of subsection (d)(3).

 **(f) Recovery of payments** After notice and an opportunity for a hearing, the Secretary is authorized to recover any Federal payments under this section if the University or NTID—